Aziz Ezzat Pasha

 Aziz Ezzat Pasha (عزيز عزت باشا) (24 June 1869 – 12 April 1961) was an Egyptian politician.

 Foreign Ministry

-Born in Cairo and of Albanian origin, Aziz Ezzat Pasha was educated at Jesus College, Cambridge and the now defunct Royal Military Academy, Woolwich.
+Born in Cairo and of Albanian origin, he was a descendant of Muhammad Ali Pasha through his mother, Princess Fatma Fazil.Aziz Ezzat Pasha was educated at Jesus College, Cambridge and the now defunct Royal Military Academy, Woolwich.
 He began his career in the court of Khedive Isma'il Pasha and was then promoted to deputy minister of foreign affairs.
-Following the United Kingdom's unilateral grant of independence to Egypt in 1922, he was appointed as Egypt's first minister plenipotentiary to the Court of St. James's, serving for five years, from 1923 until 1928.
+Following the United Kingdom's unilateral grant of independence to Egypt in 1922, he was appointed as Egypt's first minister plenipotentiary to the Court of St. James's, serving for five years, from 1923 until 1927.
 He served as Egypt's Foreign Minister from 18 February 1935 until 30 January 1936.

 Regency

 Aziz Ezzat Pasha was a member of the Regency Council during King Farouk I's minority.
 He served as regent from 28 April 1936 until 29 July 1937, alongside Prince Muhammad Ali Tewfik and Sherif Sabri Pasha.
 As such, he was allocated E£15,000, a huge sum at that time.